EvanBogedin/evanbogedin_hw6TH_csi3150_fs2024/README.md

 ## Structure

 Within the master folder is the index.html with the CSS and JS files separated into their two respective folders named css and js.
 The css folder contains one style sheet; style.css and the js folder contains 2 js files; questions.js and quizApp.js. index.html serves as the foundation of the app and has the css as well as both questions.js and quizApp linked to it.
+Having both js files linked to index.html allows quizApp.js to access variables stored in question.js

-- style.css is used to style every element within the app.
+- style.css is used to style every element within the app. even elements that are not yet present but will be added by quizApp.js.
+The style.css only has one @import from Google fonts
-- questions.js contains each question in the form of a js object stored in an array labeled questions.The following is an example of one question as a js object.
+- questions.js contains each question in the form of a js objects stored in an array labeled questions, which will be accessed by quizApp to dynamically present the user with questions.

+The following is an example of one question as a js object.
 ```js
   {
     numb: 1,